 Additionally, you can use cellular trail cameras for security purposes.
 By setting up a series of cellular trail cameras, you’ll know exactly when someone enters your property.
 If you keep animals like goats or chickens that you need to protect from predators, trail cameras can alert you to their presence, too.

-How Do Cellular Trail Cameras Work?
+How Does a Cellular Trail Camera Work?

-These cameras are two-way communication devices that function similarly to cell phones.
+Cellular trail cameras are two-way communication devices that function similarly to cell phones.